SlimErnie/BachelorThesis/README.md

 # BachelorThesis - Routing autonomous vehicles in congested transportation networks
-These are the SUMO files I used for my bachelor thesis with the topiv "Routing autonomous vehicles in coongested transportation networks" at the faculty of Transport and Traffic Sciences at TU Dresden.
+These are the Simulation of Urban MObility (SUMO) files I used for my bachelor thesis with the topic "Routing autonomous vehicles in coongested transportation networks" at the Faculty of Transport and Traffic Sciences, Chair of Transport Services and Logistics at TU Dresden.
 If you are interested in reading the thesis please contact me.

-## Intermediate presentation
+## Intermediate presentation video
-For my intermediate presentation I created a short YouTube video.
+For my intermediate presentation I created a short [YouTube Video](https://www.youtube.com/watch?v=pN38i89JlQE&t=1s)
-You can check it out under: https://www.youtube.com/watch?v=pN38i89JlQE&t=1s